MCUXpresso SDK Documentation

 Repository Architecture#

-The SDK uses a multi-repository structure hosted on GitHub and managed by the Zephyr West Tool, enabling:
+The SDK uses a multi-repository structure on GitHub managed by the Zephyr West Tool, enabling:

-• Modular Organization: Drivers, RTOS, middleware, and examples in separate GitHub repositories
+• Modular Organization: Drivers, RTOS, middleware, and examples in separate repositories

 • Customizable Manifests: Targeted setups for specific requirements